jyg/automatonism-reloaded/README.md

 ## New features :

-* automatonism made as an abstaction lib : init a new project just by typing [automatonism] in a blank patch.
+* Automatonism made as an abstaction lib : init a new project just by typing [automatonism] in a blank patch.
 * The legacy file-based preset and state saving system is deprecated, but old savestate structure is automatically imported in new project.
 * The new preset and state saving system is based on new savestate object, where preset and state data are stored inside the main patch.
 * ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)